Raducanu 'ready to lead' GB's women into new era

 The Czech Republic, who have won the competition six times since 2011, are without their three highest-ranked players - Barbora Krejcikova, Karolina Pliskova and Petra Kvitova.

-Katerina Siniakova, another top-50 player who is the world number one in doubles, also misses out.
+Katerina Siniakova, another top-50 player who is the world number one in doubles, also misses out through injury.

 The winners will qualify for November's finals, while the runners-up will face a play-off tie in the same week.